 On the 6th day of Christmas my PM gave to me…an online collaboration tool.

-Ensure your project team have access to online collaboration tools such as Yammer and Lync to allow fast and efficient communication, leading to faster and efficient project delivery.
+Ensure your project team have access to online collaboration tools such as Slack or Teams to allow fast and efficient communication, leading to faster and efficient project delivery.
 To avoid costly rework down the line, stakeholders need to understand critical dependencies in workload and between other potential projects.
-Daily stand-up meetings work well for local project teams – do not let distance be a barrier.
-Conference calls or Skype are apt tools for regular project updates.
+Daily stand-up meetings work well for project teams, these can be done in person or online or both.

 On the 7th day of Christmas my PM gave to me…a risk and issue management log.